AsmitaCheke77/AsmitaCheke77/README.md

 # Hi I'm Asmita Cheke 👋

-I'm a motivated individual with a strong foundation in Python programming, DevOps, and AWS cloud services.
+I'm a motivated individual with a strong foundation in **Python programming** and **AWS cloud services**.
 I have hands-on experience with AWS-related projects and am eager to contribute to challenging IT environments.
 My goal is to apply my skills to enhance productivity and drive impactful results.

 ## 🛠 Technical Skills